 - 2.Established Project 0 with the goal of building a fully carbon-neutral car by 2030.

 - 3.Published sustainability declarations for customers to see carbon footprints and risk materials for all our products.

-This type of sustainability-first thinking has led to some very real-world results, including reducing our carbon footprint in the latest Polestar 2 by three metric tons.
+This type of sustainability-first thinking has led to some very real-world results, including reducing our carbon footprint in the latest Polestar 2 by 3-tonnes.
 To put this into perspective, it would take 150 trees a year to remove the equivalent amount of carbon from the atmosphere.
 But our job is not done.
 To remind us of the work ahead, we decided to engrave our mission in marble outside our HQ in Gothenburg, Sweden.
 This sustainability cube is a daily reminder of our responsibilities.Some words can lose their meaning along the way.
 But some are set in stone.

 In the past decades, skateboarding has moved from the fringes of society to the TV screen, from subculture to the Olympic games.
 With that type of trajectory, we wondered what the next step for skateboarding might be.
 So, we travelled to the birthplace of skateboarding to find out.
 Surf and skateboard manufacturer Shred MFG tells a story of passion, craftsmanship, and a greener future for the boarding community.